semuconsulting/pyrtcm/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

 ## !!!
-WORK IN PROGRESS - NOT YET FUNCTIONAL !!!
+WORK IN PROGRESS - NOT YET FULLY FUNCTIONAL !!!
-## Missing many message definitions and may not get taken forward!

 `pyrtcm` is an original Python 3 library for the RTCM 3 &copy; protocol.